SOFÍA BASSI

 Bio

-Bassi’s life took a dramatic turn in 1968, when she was convicted of the murder of her son-in-law, the Italian Count Cesare d'Acquarone — a case that drew intense public attention and remains surrounded by controversy.
-Sentenced to prison, she continued to paint prolifically while incarcerated, using art as a means of psychological and spiritual transmutation.
-During this period of five years, she produced 275 works, which she signed ELC (en la cárcel / “in prison”), marking a singular and introspective chapter in her creative journey.
-While her earlier works conveyed a sense of expansive dreamscapes and metaphysical aspiration, the paintings she produced in prison took on a more introspective, emotionally charged tone.
-The ethereal remained, but it was now imbued with personal crisis, spiritual struggle, and symbolic confrontation.
-It was in prison that she redefined her artistic practice as a form of alchemy, and affirmed her belief in the “esoteric force of art” as a channel for personal transformation.
+Bassi’s life took a dramatic turn in 1968, when she was convicted of murdering her son-in-law, the Italian Count Cesare d'Acquarone.
+The case attracted widespread public attention in both Italy and Mexico and remains shrouded in controversy.
+While serving her sentence, she continued to paint prolifically, turning to art as a means of personal transformation.
+Over five years, she created 275 works, signing them “ELC” (en la cárcel / “in prison”), marking a distinct and introspective phase in her artistic journey.
+Whereas her earlier paintings evoked expansive dreamscapes and metaphysical aspirations, her prison work adopted a more intimate, mournful, and emotionally charged tone.
+It was during this time that she redefined her artistic practice as a form of alchemy, embracing what she called the “esoteric force of art” as a channel for inner transformation.

-A central motif in Bassi’s work is the egg, which she embraced as a potent alchemical symbol of rebirth, metamorphosis, and the cyclical nature of life and death.
-Far from a static emblem, the egg becomes in her paintings a dynamic force — a vessel of transit, creation, and transformation.
-These ovoid forms often appear floating through dreamlike landscapes or suspended in cosmic space, evoking origins beyond time and the gestation of new realities.
-Around them, Bassi frequently depicted castles, towers, and ruins, creating a symbolic world marked by change, introspection, and spiritual quest.
+A central motif in Bassi’s work is the egg, which she embraced as a powerful alchemical symbol of rebirth, and as a vessel of transition and transformation.
+Ovoid forms frequently appear in her paintings, floating through dreamlike landscapes or suspended in space.
+Surrounding them, Bassi often depicted castles, towers, and ruins, constructing a symbolic world shaped by change, introspection, and spiritual quest.

 Over the course of her career, Bassi painted three murals.
 One of them was created while in prison in Acapulco, in collaboration with José Luis Cuevas, Alberto Gironella, Rafael Coronel, and Francisco Corzas; her section, titled La Calumnia (The Slander), expressed the emotional crisis she was undergoing.
 In 1970, she completed Primero mi patria, luego mi vida (First My Homeland, Then My Life), a patriotic work in Venetian mosaic, and in 1993, she painted Sabiduría es la paz (Wisdom is Peace), located in the Antonio Caso Library at the Faculty of Law, UNAM.